Panzerschrek/U-00DC-Sprache/source/docs/en/enums.rst

        Cyan,
    };

-   enum Component : i16 // Underlaying type is specified
+   enum Component : i16 // Underlying type is specified
    {
        One,
        Two,